 Reykjavik is a city of only 122,486 people.
 All of Iceland has a population of only 332,529 people.
 A third of all Icelanders live in the capital.
 The southwest corner of Iceland is where 200,000 Icelanders call home.
 That should give you a sense how sparsely populated the rest of the island is.

-Once you arrive in Reykjavik, you may have to find a place to stay the first night before your adventure begins, and probably after your camping trip also before you fly out.
+Once you arrive, you may have to find a place to stay in Reykjavik for the first night before your adventure begins, and probably after your camping trip also before you fly out.

 Check Hostels in Reykjavik here

 I love live music.
 The KEX Hostel in Reykjavik has hosted some great live bands like Iceland's own Of Monsters and Men.
 Check out the KEX Hostel here.
 It's pretty awesome.

 Of Monsters and Men performing Little Talks at KEX Hostel in Reykjavik.

 Camping in Iceland can save you a lot of money.
 You will need to find accommodations at the start of your trip and at the end in and around Reykjavik.
 Spending a day or two exploring Reykjavik is well worth your time.

 The choice where to stay, comes down to how many of you there are, how much privacy you need, and what you plan on doing upon arrival.
 If you need space and privacy maybe a hotel or AirBnB makes more sense.
 Likewise, if you are looking to just sleep one night an hit the road, maybe a hostel is best.